pebxcvi/PSHomeCacheDepot/README.md

 ### ✧ Public Cache Archive ✧

+> [!NOTE]
+> To eliminate a failure point, a mirror of the google drive was uploaded to Internet Archive https://archive.org/details/PSHomeRawCacheDepot

 A vast majority of PlayStation®Home raw caches donated by it's former players are archived publicly in this google drive with logs included.

 > [Google Drive](https://drive.google.com/drive/u/1/folders/1Wuk2GNsXOZ_qLJFqtg0gExRpZqxL3sec)